tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 it can't handle any whitespace at all!
 There are two aspects of whitespace that we're going to be tackling in this section.

-The first is that Haskell, like basically every language, allows you to put plenty of space between tokens.
+Haskell, like basically every language, allows you to put plenty of space between tokens.
 For example, what we can now lex:

 ```haskell